VarunGaneshan/VSD_Intern_VM/README.md

 ![image](https://github.com/VarunGaneshan/VSD_Intern_VM/assets/94780009/3a8ef4cc-a83c-4364-84da-97b6aa9857ca)

-- The synthesis tool(Yosys) takes the RTL design and the liberty file(.lib) as inputs and synthesize the RTL design into netlist which is the gate level representation of the RTL design in form of the standard cells in .lib.
+- The synthesis tool(Yosys) takes the RTL design and the liberty file(.lib) as inputs and synthesize the RTL design into netlist which is the gate level representation of the design in form of the standard cells in .lib.

 <p><b>SKY130 PDK libraries:</b></p>
 There are seven standard cell libraries provided directly by the SkyWater Technology foundry available for use on SKY130 designs, which differ in intended applications and come in three separate cell heights.Libraries in the SKY130 PDK are named using the following scheme: